-In this course, students will examine basic elements of micro economics, taking into consideration economic and political problems.
-Justify the theory of consumer and producer behavior, emphasizing different types of markets and their agents.
-Evaluate models of supply and demand and their changes, the concept and model of elasticity, and state intervention.
-Also, explain different market structures, evaluating the efficiency, equity, and their failures.
+In this course, students will analyze the basic elements of microeconomics, taking into consideration economic problems and policies.
+They will justify the theory of consumer and producer behavior, emphasizing the different types of markets and agents.
+Additionally, they will interpret the supply and demand models with their respective changes, the concept of the elasticity model, and the State's intervention in the markets.
+Likewise, they will explain the different market structures, evaluating efficiency, equity, and their respective failures.